edytaolow01/article_scraper/README.md

 ## Prerequisites

-- Python 3.12.7 version (other may do not work!)
+- Python 3.12.7 version (other may not work!)
 - Conda (optioally Miniconda or Anaconda)